Skip to content

 members = ["packages/*"]

-This allows you to develop multiple interdependent packages and install them all into a single virtual environment for testing.
+You can develop several interdependent packages and install them all into one virtual environment for testing.

 Starting a new project